 This article is about how corporate culture and customer loyalty are connected.
 Interestingly it is the same bonds that connect corporate culture and employee loyalty.

 Customers are loyal to a company when they feel valued by the company and when they feel they can trust the company.
 Trust takes a long time to build and no time to destroy, which is why a transparent, honest and consistent corporate culture is essential for the long-term success of any company.

-The customer loyalty is further strengthened if the customer can identify him- or herself with the values that the company has.
-And here I am not talking about all the rubbish the appear on company websites and in company presentations.
+Customer loyalty is further strengthened if the customer can identify him- or herself with the values that the company has.
+And here I am not talking about all the rubbish that appears on company websites and in company presentations.
 I am talking about the real values that the company has.

 What are a Company’s real Values?

 Real values are the values the company willing to defend – willing to make sacrifices for.
 A company might brag that customer service is a value, but if the only thing the company cares about is short-term profit and consistently is letting the customers down, then it is not a value.